Annual Income Statement Guide For Freelancers In Spain

 - If total income from work is obtained, subject to a fixed withholding rate.

 If the taxpayer finds himself in any of these situations, he will not have an obligation to file the income tax return either:

-- Taxpayers who have obtained total income from movable capital and capital gains subject to withholding or payment on account, as long as they do not exceed the amount of 1,600 euros per year.
+- Taxpayers who have got total income from movable capital and capital gains subject to withholding or payment on account, as long as they do not exceed the amount of 1,600 euros per year.

 - Those taxpayers who have obtained imputed real estate income, yields from Treasury Bills or subsidies to purchase officially protected or appraised price housing, with the joint limit of 1,000 euros per year.

 - Those taxpayers who have exclusively total income from work, capital (furniture or real estate) or economic activities, or capital gains, when the sum of all of them does not exceed 1,000 euros per year.

 - Those who have had, exclusively, property losses of less than 500 euros.

 Regardless of whether you have the obligation to make the 2022 income or not, if you want to take advantage of reductions or deductions, you have to confirm the draft or present the declaration.
 Also, if the result is a refund and in order to be returned, you must present the income statement.

 All these limits apply, whether you make the statement individually or jointly.
 We recommend you do the math and check which one interests you the most before submitting your individual statement.